OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/micronaut-sensors/README.md

 This way, I was able to free the ADC resources when the service is shut down.
 Look into the code of `ADCConfiguration` for the details, and about the way it invokes the `ADCChannel.close()` method.
-The instantiation of the `ADCChannel` Object has also be modified to happen in the `Configuration` Bean.
+The instantiation of the `ADCChannel` Object has also been modified to happen in the `Configuration` Bean.
 This is probably not the only way to do this...

 > Note: this works OK when the service runs in its Docker container.
 A [Ctrl-C] on a `./gradlew run` does not trap the `@PreDestroy` annotated method.